- Last Updated: Jun 27, 2026

 - Proprietary processes

-- Information already known to the receiving party
+- Information already known by the receiving party

 - Independently developed information